+Mathematicians are the people who figure out if a decision makes sense for a company or organization.
 They work in a variety of sectors, including energy, transportation and IT.
-Key factors for career mathematicians are superb work environment, high income and outlook, and low stress.
+Key career factors for mathematicians are superb work environments, strong incomes and outlooks, and low stress.

 Professor’s Love For Sports and Math Creates Unique Classroom Experience

 Dr. Roland Minton's love for sports helps to engage students in mathematics, a subject where it is usually difficult to visualize the material.
 "Math doesn't have a really cool physical demonstration.
-But if I relate it to sports, even if there's not a physical demonstration in class, most people can at least have a visual of one person throwing a ball to the other...it makes it more accessible," Dr. Minton says.
+But if I relate it to sports, even if there's not a physical demonstration in class, most people can at least have a visual of one person throwing a ball to the other...it makes it more accessible," Minton said.
 "There's a lot of great math that controls machines and really complicated processes, but that's not real accessible for many people.
 And I think sports is."

 You have some pi on your face

 We love to celebrate Pi Day here at Roanoke by baking pies and pie-ing our math, computer science and physics professors.